Bliqlegend/Fake-Follower-Detection/README.md

 Algo :
 		>> `To check for apt profile picture.` --> `3/10`
 			Check if the profile pic has a face ,using OPENCV. if the pfp has no face we will consider it as red flag.
-False
+False\n
 		>> `To check for Regularity of tweets`(also shows and checks retweets) --> `6/10`
 			We will fetch the data acc to
 				tweets in a day, tweets in a week and tweets in a month